pipalacademy/pipalhub/Readme.md

 ## Implementation

-It is implemented using docker-compose with the following docker containers.
+It is implemented using docker-compose with the following docker containers, and nginx.

 * jupyterhub - for running jupyterhub server
 * build - script to [summarize the notebooks][ipytail] and export them as HTML